voschezang/coding-handbook/quotes.md

 * In a complex, dynamic environment, it is better to release 1 feature than to leave 5 ones in-progress.
 * Move fast, but in small steps.
 Be skeptic and optimistic.
 Take risks and learn by experimenting.
   * Take [leaps](https://en.wikipedia.org/wiki/Leap_of_faith) by exception.
 * Improving daily working > daily work.
+Improve processes instead of optimizing goals.